Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Introduction

 \section{Introduction}

-The evolution of solar and Galactic large-scale magnetic fields can be understood in terms of mean-field dynamo theory applying various analytical methods \citep[see, e.g.,][]{M78,P79,KR80,ZRS83,RSS88,RHK13,MD19,RI21,SS21}.
-Helical motions emerge in inhomogeneous or density stratified turbulence, give rise to an $\alpha$ effect, and produce large-scale dynamo action in combination with a non-uniform (differential) rotation, while turbulent magnetic diffusion limits the growth rate of the field.
+The evolution of solar and Galactic large-scale magnetic fields can be understood in terms of mean-field dynamo theory, applying various analytical methods \citep[see, e.g.,][]{M78,P79,KR80,ZRS83,RSS88,RHK13,MD19,RI21,SS21}.
+Helical motions emerge in inhomogeneous or density-stratified turbulence, give rise to an $\alpha$ effect, and produce large-scale dynamo action in combination with a nonuniform (differential) rotation, while turbulent magnetic diffusion limits the growth rate of the field.

-It has recently been shown using direct numerical simulations (DNS) \citep{BSR17} that helical turbulent motions of the plasma affect not only the $\alpha$ effect, but also the turbulent magnetic diffusion.
-In particular, the kinetic helicity $H_{\rm u} =\langle{\bm u} \cdot {\bm \omega} \rangle$ was found to lower the turbulent magnetic diffusion coefficient $\eta_{_{\rm t}}$, where ${\bm u}$ and ${\bm \omega}$ are fluctuations of velocity and vorticity, and angular brackets denote ensemble averaging.
+It has recently been shown using direct numerical simulations (DNS) \citep{BSR17,BKRY25} that helical turbulent motions of the plasma affect not only the $\alpha$ effect, but also the turbulent magnetic diffusion.
+In particular, the kinetic helicity $H_{\rm K} =\langle{\bm u} \cdot {\bm \omega} \rangle$ was found to lower the turbulent magnetic diffusion coefficient $\eta_{_{\rm t}}$, where ${\bm u}$ and ${\bm \omega}$ are fluctuations of velocity and vorticity, and angular brackets denote ensemble averaging.
+On the other hand, DNS showed that the kinetic helicity increases the turbulent diffusion coefficient for passive scalars \citep{BKRY25}.

-Using the renormalization group approach in the limit of low magnetic Reynolds numbers, it has been recently shown by \cite{MI23} that the decrease of the turbulent magnetic diffusion coefficient in comparison with that for a non-helical random flow is of the order of ${\rm Rm}^2 (H_{\rm u} \tau_{\rm c})^2 / \langle {\bm u}^2 \rangle$, where ${\rm Rm} = \tau_{\rm c} \, \langle {\bm u}^2 \rangle/\eta$ is the magnetic Reynolds number, $\eta$ is the magnetic diffusion caused by an electrical conductivity of the plasma, and $\tau_{\rm c}$ is the turbulent correlation time.
-Early theoretical predictions by \cite{NS88} demonstrated the opposite effect where the turbulent magnetic diffusion coefficient increases with kinetic helicity---in contradiction to the subsequent numerical results of \cite{BSR17}.
+Using the renormalization group approach in the limit of low magnetic Reynolds numbers, it has been recently shown by \cite{MI23} that the decrease of the turbulent magnetic diffusion coefficient in comparison with that for a nonhelical random flow is of the order of ${\rm Rm}^2 (H_{\rm K} \tau_{\rm c})^2 / \langle {\bm u}^2 \rangle$, where ${\rm Rm} = \tau_{\rm c} \, \langle {\bm u}^2 \rangle/\eta$ is the magnetic Reynolds number, $\eta$ is the magnetic diffusion caused by an electrical conductivity of the plasma, and $\tau_{\rm c}$ is the turbulent correlation time.
+Early theoretical predictions by \cite{NS88} based on the cumulant expansion method demonstrated the opposite effect, where the turbulent magnetic diffusion coefficient increases with kinetic helicity, in contradiction to the subsequent numerical results of \cite{BSR17}.

+By means of the Feynman diagram technique, it has been found that kinetic helicity increases the turbulent diffusion of a passive scalar \citep{DS87}.
+Later, the increase of passive scalar diffusion of up to 50\% by kinetic helicity has been confirmed by \cite{Chkhetiani+06} when applying the renormalization group approach.
+On the other hand, applying the renormalization group theory it has been demonstrated that there is no effect of helicity on the effective eddy viscosity \citep{Zhou90}.
 Various helicity effects on different characteristics of turbulence are discussed in the recent review by \cite{PY22}.